Democrats Eye Georgia Special Election To Test 2018 Messages

 "Understanding that people are more than numbers, we have made a strategic decision to invest in qualitative research that will not only help up us in Georgia's 6th District, but also inform our message to key groups of voters ahead of 2018," said DCCC spokesman Tyler Law.
 "In order to learn lessons from last cycle and maximize our gains on an expanded battlefield, we must listen to real people and see what drives them to vote, and these focus groups are an important early step towards achieving that goal."

 Democrats believe they have a unique opportunity in the race to succeed now-Health and Human Services Secretary Tom Price.
-The suburban Georgia district voted for Romney by 24 points four years ago, but President Trump only carried it by just over 1 point last November.
+The suburban Georgia district voted for Mitt Romney by 24 points four years ago; President Trump carried it by just over 1 point last November.

 Places like the 6th District, where Trump drastically underperformed past Republicans, are the key to Democrats taking back the House, where they already have limited options due to a gerrymandered map.
 They need 24 seats to win back control, and there are 23 districts that voted for Hillary Clinton that are currently held by Republicans.
 They'll be on defense in 12 districts with Democratic incumbents that were won by Trump.